openxc/rearview-camera/README.md

 It is recommended that you check the enabler or VehicleDashboard in order to ensure that messages are flowing from the CAN Translator.

-<h2><a name="android-usb-webcam">Android Support for USB Webcams</a></h2>

-To use a USB webcam in Android, the kernel must be compiled with `V4L2`, e.g.:

-    CONFIG_VIDEO_DEV=y
-    CONFIG_VIDEO_V4L2_COMMON=y
-    CONFIG_VIDEO_MEDIA=y
-    CONFIG_USB_VIDEO_CLASS=y
-    CONFIG_V4L_USB_DRIVERS=y
-    CONFIG_USB_VIDEO_CLASS_INPUT_EVDEV=y

-If the file `/dev/video0` appears on the device when you plug in a video camera, then you've got `V4L2` support.
-The Toshiba Thrive 10.1" and Google Nexus 7 have been confirmed to have the module.

-If you have `/dev/video0`, then only other requirement is that the permissions of the file are `0666`.
-This is the troublesome point for many Android devices - by default the device will be inaccessible to applications.

-If the file is not readable to other users, you need to root your device.
-Once rooted, you can `su` and change the permissions manually with `chmod`.
-Each time you attach and detach the camera, however, the device will go back to the default restrictive permissions.
-If you want to permanently change the permissions of the `/dev/video0` file, you'll need to spin a custom Android image with the new permissions in a /ueventd.xxxx.rc file.